CHI200(B) Picoamp Booster and Faraday Cage

 Arbitrary channels can be set immediately.
 An experiment can then be run for that particular channel.

 Two Macro commands are available for the multiplexer.
-One is "mch:##".
-It allows the user to choose an individual channel.
+One is "mch:##", which allows the user to choose an individual channel.
 The other macro command is "mchn".
 This is used in a For...Next loop to select the channel according to the For...Next loop counter.

 The minimum number of channels for the CHI684 is 8.
 The channel increment is 8.
 The maximum number of channels is 64.